Uganda People's Defence Force: Air Force

 The Uganda Army Air Force (UAAF) was established in 1964 with Israeli aid.
 Its first aircraft was consequently of Israeli origin, and its initial pilots trained in Israel.
 As Uganda's government forged closer links with the Eastern Bloc, the UAAF began to acquire more aircraft as well as support in training from the Soviet Union, Czechoslovakia, and Libya.
 Israeli aid initially continued as well.

-By late 1978, the UAAF was commanded by Lieutenant Colonel Christopher Gore and consisted of several dozen MiG-21MFs, MiG-21UMs, MiG-17s, and MiG-15UTIs.
+By late 1978, the UAAF was commanded by Lieutenant Colonel Christopher Gore and consisted of several dozen CM.170R Magister, MiG-21bis, MiG-21MFs, MiG-21UMs, MiG-17Fs, and MiG-15UTIs.
 Some of the available aircraft were not combat-ready, however, and were abandoned during the Uganda–Tanzania War without seeing action.
 The lack of spare parts especially affected the MiG-15s and MiG-17s.
 The UAAF was split into three fighter squadrons.
 However the force was effectively wiped out during the 1978-1979 air campaign of the Uganda-Tanzania War.

 There are conflicting reports on what aircraft the Ugandan Air Force has in service as of 2019–2020.
-Lieutenant General Charles Lwanga Lutaaya, is the commander.
+Lieutenant General Charles Lutaaya, is the commander.

 In 2011, Emmanuel Tumusiime-Mutebile, the central bank governor, caused large volatility in the Ugandan shilling when he told the Financial Times that President Museveni had ignored technical advice against using Uganda's small foreign exchange reserves to buy new Sukhoi Su-30 fighter aircraft.